Alan Fletcher (graphic designer): Professional career

-He founded a design firm called 'Fletcher/Forbes/Gill' with Colin Forbes and Bob Gill in 1962.
-An early product was their 1963 book Graphic Design: A Visual Comparison in John Lewis's Studio Paperbacks series.
+Fletcher founded a design firm called 'Fletcher/Forbes/Gill' with Colin Forbes and Bob Gill in 1962.
+Their early work was the 1963 book Graphic Design: A Visual Comparison published in John Lewis's Studio Paperbacks series.
+Their clients included Pirelli, Cunard, Penguin Books and Olivetti.
+In 1962, they co-founded British Design & Art Direction, along with David Bailey and Terence Donovan, which was later renamed Designers and Art Directors Association (D&AD).

-Clients included Pirelli, Cunard, Penguin Books and Olivetti.
 Gill left the partnership in 1965 and was replaced by Theo Crosby, so the firm became Crosby/Fletcher/Forbes.
 Two new partners joined, and the partnership evolved into Pentagram in 1972, with Forbes, Crosby, Kenneth Grange and Mervyn Kurlansky, with clients including Lloyd's of London and Daimler Benz.

-Much of his work is still in use: a logo for Reuters made up of 84 dots, which he created in 1965, was retired in 1992, but his 1989 "V&A" logo for Victoria and Albert Museum, and his "IoD" logo for the Institute of Directors remain in use.
-In last years he designed the logo for the Italian School of Architecture "Facolta' di Architettura di Alghero", (University of Sassari).
-In 1962, he co-founded British Design & Art Direction, along with David Bailey, Terence Donovan, which was later renamed Designers and Art Directors Association (D&AD).
+Much of his work is still in use: a logo for Reuters made up of 84 dots, which he created in 1965, was retired in 1996, but his 1989 "V&A" logo for Victoria and Albert Museum, and his "IoD" logo for the Institute of Directors remain in use.
+In last years he designed the logo for the Italian School of Architecture "Facolta' di Architettura di Alghero" (University of Sassari).